Saren-Arterius/ussr/README.md

 # Ultra Simple Screen Recorder
 This program is for recording screen on Linux.
 This program utilizes ffmpeg's kmsgrab capture and vaapi encoding to achieve highest possible performance at least on ~~our~~ my laptop.

 Currently only Arch Linux, X11 (and maybe intel iGPUs) is supported.
+Wayland is supported, but keyboard capture only work with a Xwayland window (firefox etc) in focus.

 # Install
 Ensure `community/intel-media-driver`, `aur/ffmpeg-vaapi-crop`, `aur/lemonbar-xft-git` and is installed.